 Older Challengers have 2.2-to-1 redrives with a 54" props or 2.1-to-1 units with 52" props.
 Both deliver much less performance than the 2.6/60" combo.

-With the 503 the preferred prop is a 2-blade fixed pitch wooden prop which is the lightest and most economical choice.
-Our standard hard epoxy insert provides leading edge protection to prevent erosion from spray, slush and rain.
+For the 503 the best prop is a 2-blade fixed pitch wooden prop which is the lightest and most economical choice.
+Optional Uralight hard epoxy inserts provide leading edge protection to prevent erosion from spray, slush and rain.